robotlolita/robotlolita.github.io/_drafts/how-promises-work.md

 {% endhighlight %}

 We also need to handle the dependencies that are created by the `depend` function.
-A dependency is a lambda abstraction that will, eventually, be filled with the value in the promise, so it can be evaluated.
-One promise can have many lambda abstractions which depend on its value, so a minimal representation for this would be:
+A dependency is a function that will, eventually, be filled with the value in the promise, so it can be evaluated.
+One promise can have many functions which depend on its value, so a minimal representation for this would be:

 {% highlight haskell linenos=table %}